I dedicate my jacket to my wife, Kristen, who helped start City Year 28 years ago. Our children have chosen their paths because of you.

 I dedicate my jacket to two people.
 One is a very dear family friend who is a current Corps member in Chicago, Lydia Mitchell, and another is one of the most amazing, inspiring, authentic people I’ve been exposed to through City Year, someone who embodies for me the spirit of City Year and the work that we all support as much if not more than anybody else - Charlie Rose.

-Jennifer Granger (Sacramento)
+Jennifer Granger (Detroit and Sacramento)

 I dedicate my jacket to the people of Sacramento who have given me a platform to do impactful work within the community.